mashiransari/BNN-demo/README.md

 # BNN-demo
-this is my first repository
+this is my first repository.
-Aothor-Mashir Ansari
+Author-Mashir Ansari